quicwg/base-drafts/draft-ietf-quic-transport.md

 Application:

-: An entity that uses QUIC to send and receive data.
+: An entity running on an endpoint that uses QUIC to send and receive data.

 ## Notational Conventions

-Packet and frame diagrams in this document use a bespoke format.
+Packet and frame diagrams in this document use a custom format.
 The purpose of this format is to summarize, not define, protocol elements.
 Prose defines the complete semantics and details of structures.